Crizotinib (Xalkori®) is a targeted (biological) therapy. It is used to treat advanced non-small cell lung cancer (NSCLC).

 Effects on the liver

-This treatment can affect how well your liver works.
+Crizotinib can affect how well your liver works.
 This can happen in the first few months of starting treatment.
-Your liver will return to normal when the treatment finishes.

-You will have blood tests before you start the treatment and regularly while you are taking it, to check your liver is working properly.
-If blood tests show any changes, your doctor might stop your treatment until your blood tests return to normal.
+You will have blood tests before you start crizotinib and regularly while you are taking it, especially during the first 3 months of treatment.
+This is to check your liver is working properly.
+If blood tests show any changes, your doctor might stop your treatment until your blood test results return to normal.
 You may start the treatment again at a lower dose.
 If you drink alcohol, your doctor may suggest that you avoid alcohol or reduce the amount you drink.

 Changes to your heartbeat and dizziness